 In Western Montana, it’s currently one of the most wonderful times of the year.
 Why?
 Because the snowplow crews in Glacier National Park are in the midst of plowing the Going-to-the-Sun Road.
 Each spring, the plow crews make their way up the road–while it is covered in snow–and start to uncover one of the most scenic drives in the country.

-Okay, I know you may be thinking, “Tia, how much snow could there possibly be on the road?”
-My answer: A LOT.
+Okay, I know you may be thinking, “How much snow could there possibly be on the road?”
+Our answer: A LOT.

 The “Big Drift,” located east of Logan Pass, can reach depths of up to 90 feet.
 (To put it in perspective, that’s like taking 15, 6 feet tall men and standing them on top of each other).
 Every year, the plow crew working on the west side of the road and the plow crew working on the east side of the road meet at the Big Drift and together tackle one of their biggest challenges.